 Lane has two solo albums to date, with the first "All For Today" being named one of the Top Ten Bluegrass Albums of the Year in 2003 by CMT.

-Shawn released a powerful new single in May 2018 called I MET THE MAN, which tells of his father's coming back from 17 days in a coma with a special story to tell.
-The song topped the Bluegrass Today Gospel Chart at #1 for 7 weeks, and is currently in the midst of 25 weeks in the Top 5, as of Dec 28, 2018.
-The single was released ahead of Shawn's third solo album, Shawn Lane: Family & Friends. expected to drop in early 2019.
+Shawn released his first solo single in May 2018, I MET THE MAN, the powerful true story of his dad coming back after 17 days in a coma with a special story to tell.
+The song topped the Bluegrass Today Gospel Chart at #1 for 7 weeks, and soared for 28 weeks in the Top 10.
+The single was released ahead of Shawn's third solo album, Shawn Lane: Family & Friends.

 Shawn launched the space-age I-Tone Picks with friend and engineer Brad Poore to rave reviews in 2016.
 Made from the same material as the Space Shuttle, I-Tone Picks dramatically increase an instrument's Tone, Clarity, and Volume, with the greatest overall durability and wear resistance ever produced in a flat pick.